ChihshengJ/hover/README.md

 Hover is a minimalist PDF viewer extension designed for people who spend way too much time reading academic papers in the browser.
 It intentionally keeps only the most essential features, but aims to make the actual _experience_ of reading papers smoother, faster, and uninterrupted by ---

-You've guessed it: **Hopping over the content and the references**
+You've guessed it: **Hopping between the content and the references**
 Hover solves that with inline citation preview popups that appear exactly where your cursor hovers, and lets you jump directly to the referenced paper in a new tab with one click.

-The project is based on PDFjs, which means that you can also directly access the texts as html elements, if you're interested in taking advantage of this feature, feel free to fork it!
+The project is based on PDF.js, which means that you can also directly access the texts as html elements, if you're interested in taking advantage of this feature, feel free to fork it!

 ---

-## ✨ Features
+## Features

-### 📎 Inline Citation Preview
+### Inline Citation Preview

 Just hover your mouse over a citation and Hover
 → instantly shows the full reference **right there**, in-context.
 And if the citation has a reachable URL or DOI?
 → **Jump straight to the cited paper.**

-### ⚫ Floating Ball Navigation (Immersive Mode)
+### Floating Ball Navigation

 Hover introduces a small draggable floating ball that acts as your navigation hub.